Learn how to use a custom domain for email campaign tracking links.

 5. Perform a DNS lookup to confirm that your subdomain is pointing to tracking.wordfly.com.

-Here's a tool for DNS lookup: https://mxtoolbox.com/SuperTool.aspx.
-Do a CNAME lookup.
+Use mxtoolbox.com to check your DNS configuration.
+You can test using a CNAME lookup.
 The subdomain should resolve to tracking.wordfly.com when tested.

 1. In WordFly, go to Account.